 Processing information in different ways alters the way they are stored in the brain.

-Visualizing or seeing information can aid in encoding and recall.
+Visualizing or seeing information can aid in a persons' encoding and recall.

 Auditory stimuli are a common method of encoding memories.